Devshakhawat/Hooks_Assignment/README.md

 Metabox Assignment: I added two plugins inside this folder.
 Post excerpt plugin takes excerpt under post and we can fetch it through shotcode.
 Post views plugin shows title with post views which we could do with shortcode.

 Book-Review: I have added a plugin inside this folder.
-Added a custom post type named book also added five metaboxes and display it's values at single-book.php template inside theme
+Added a custom post type named book also added five metaboxes and display it's values at single-books.php template inside theme.
+If single-books.php doesn't exit load it from plugin

 ## Contributor
 Shakhawat Hossain